 Washington Wolf Trap logo

-• Dance improves movement abilities and control.
+• Dance strengthens movement abilities and self-control.

 • Theatre expands imagination and communication.